iifl-logo

 CREDIT RATING OF SECURITIES

 During the year under review, your Company approached to Acuite Ratings & Research Limited (Acuite) to review the ratings assigned.
-Acuite has duly re-assigned credit ratings on 06th April, 2023 which are given hereunder:
+Thereafter, Acuite has duly reaffirmed credit ratings assigned to the Company on 25th July, 2024 which are given hereunder:

 Long Term Bank Facilities ACUITE A- (A Minus) (Outlook: Stable)